Ssmidge/Ssmidge/README.md

 and I mainly program Java.
 I like to watch anime, and code all day.
 Basically, if I'm not coding, I'm watching anime or sleeping xD

-[JavaScript](https://nodejs.org) is not the only language I know, I often use javascript to code some random discord bot and known Windows exploits and test them on my personal PC (risky, i know :smile:).
+[JavaScript](https://nodejs.org) is not the only language I know, I often use typescript to code some random discord bot and known Windows exploits and test them on my personal PC (risky, i know :smile:).
 I also work with [Git](https://git-scm.com/) and use [VsCode](https://code.visualstudio.com) as my [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).